Articles on: Annotations

 How do I create Color Presets?

-Each annotation tool has a variety of Color Presets that are unique to that tool.
-For example, here is the Style Palette for the Rectangle Tool.
+Each tool has its own set of Color Presets.
+For example, here's the Style Palette for the Rectangle tool:

-To edit a preset, tap on the specific Color Presets you'd like to edit.
-Any changes made to color and opacity while a preset slot is selected will be saved in that preset slot for later use.
+To edit a preset, tap the Color Preset slot you'd like to change.
+Any color and opacity changes made while that slot is selected are saved to it for later use.

-TIP: Need more preset slots?
-Try using Saved Annotations to create a library of your most common annotations.
+✅ TIP: Need more preset slots?
+Use Saved Annotations to build a library of your most-used annotations.

-The default option is the Color Grid.
-This lets you choose your color from 120 preselected colors.
+The default is the Color Grid — choose from 120 preselected colors:

-Last, but certainly not least, from any of the color selection screens you can tap on the Color Picker Eyedropper in the upper left corner to select the exact color you want from the document.
+And from any of these screens, tap the Color Picker Eyedropper in the upper left to grab an exact color from the document:

-TIP: You are also able to save color selections in the bottom section of each Color Selection Screen, so you can always return to it.
+✅ TIP: You can also save color selections in the bottom section of each color screen so you can return to them.

-NOTE: Color Presets are specific to the device they are created on.
+📝 NOTE: Color Presets are specific to the device they're created on.

 What are Saved Annotations and how do I use them?